 There are several basic shelter designs.
 All of them are simple and robust, built of natural timber and iron, and are completely open on one side.
 This feature allows the tired walker, enjoying a moment's relaxation after the pleasant exertions of the day, to take in the tranquillity and beauty of the forest and bush while preparing an evening meal or just resting with a book.

-Many of the shelters were prefabricated in a prison workshop, as part of a joint venture involving the former Department of Conservation and Land Management (now DEC) and the former Ministry of Justice (now Department of Corrective Services).
+Many of the shelters were prefabricated in a prison workshop, as part of a joint venture involving the former Department of Conservation and Land Management (now the Parks and Wildlife Service) and the former Ministry of Justice (now Department of Corrective Services).
 They were then transported to the site and erected, often by groups of volunteers.